-- 3. Click RUN CLUSTER RECOVERY.
-A confirmation message The execution of cluster recovery will have an impact on cloud control plane is displayed with Proceed and Cancel. - 4.
-Click Proceed.
+3. Click RUN CLUSTER RECOVERY.
+A confirmation message The execution of cluster recovery will have an impact on cloud control plane is displayed with Proceed and Cancel.

+4. Click Proceed.
 The Status of Cluster Recovery is displayed.

-- a.
+a.
 RUN CLUSTER RECOVERY button is disabled when the cluster recovery operation is running.
-It will be enabled once operation is completed with either Success or Failed status. - During cluster recovery, other cloud operations like CIMC Password, Cloud Sanity, Cloud Pulse, and CVIM Monitoring are disabled. - c.
+It will be enabled once operation is completed with either Success or Failed status. b.
+During cluster recovery, other cloud operations like CIMC Password, Cloud Sanity, Cloud Pulse, and CVIM Monitoring and CV b.
+During cluster recovery, other cloud operations like CIMC Password, Cloud Sanity, Cloud Pulse, and CVIM Monitoring are disabled.

+c.
 The Cluster Recovery under the Operational Tools is disabled when any other cloud operation is running.